w3c/webappsec/specs/subresourceintegrity/spec.markdown

 *   A user agent wishes to ensure that pieces of its UI which are rendered via HTML (for example, a browser's New Tab page) aren't manipulated before display.
-    [Integrity metadata][] mitigates the risk that altered JavaScript will run in these page's high-privilege context.
+    [Integrity metadata][] mitigates the risk that altered JavaScript will run in these pages' high-privilege contexts.
 </section><!-- Introduction::UseCases::Integrity -->
 </section><!-- /Introduction::Use Cases -->
 </section><!-- /Introduction -->